-I have two stories in this Halloween compilation, this Harvest of Horror, this Spooky Season Spectacular!
+We invite you to partake of this chilling compilation, this Harvest of Horror, this Spooky Season Spectacular!

 Dark Tales From the Mid-World